fgl27/SmartTwitchTV/README.md

 You can just open the [SmartTwitchTV/app/index.html](https://github.com/fgl27/SmartTwitchTV/tree/master/app/index.html) in a browser, but that will not allow you to for example add a user and authorization key.

-To be able to do that, you need to run this html from the https link https://127.0.0.1:5000/app/, to do that you can just use Node.js extension http-server.
+To be able to do that, you need to run this html from the https link https://127.0.0.1:5000/app/, to do that you can just use Node.js extension http-server to create a web server and call the link https://127.0.0.1:5000/app/.

-I have made a simple scrip that start the server at the correct URL just call this if you are on linux [SmartTwitchTV/release/scripts/up_assets.sh](https://github.com/fgl27/SmartTwitchTV/tree/master/release/scripts/up_assets.sh), or [use this command](https://github.com/fgl27/SmartTwitchTV/blob/9c157c457751525f84e19126190389c498a4876a/release/scripts/http-server.sh#L23) from root  project directory
+I have made a simple scrip that start the server at the correct URL just call this if you are on Linux [SmartTwitchTV/release/scripts/up_assets.sh](https://github.com/fgl27/SmartTwitchTV/tree/master/release/scripts/up_assets.sh), or [use this command](https://github.com/fgl27/SmartTwitchTV/blob/9c157c457751525f84e19126190389c498a4876a/release/scripts/http-server.sh#L23) from root  project directory.

 ### Inside the APK